neondatabase/website/content/docs/extensions/pgvector.md

 #### HNSW query options

-You can specify the size of the dynamic candidate list for search.
+You can specify the size of the candidate list for search.
 The size is `40` by default.

 ```sql
 SET hnsw.ef_search = 100;